-During her trip last week to Ostrava in the Czech Republic to attend the opening of the IAAF Heritage World / Continental Cup – 1977 to 2018 – Exhibition, Australia’s two-time world 400m hurdles champion Jana Pittman made an exceptionally generous donation to the IAAF Heritage Collection.
+During her trip last week to Ostrava in the Czech Republic to attend the opening of the IAAF Heritage World / Continental Cup – 1977 to 2018 – Exhibition in the Forum Nova Karolina Shopping Centre, Australia’s two-time world 400m hurdles champion Jana Pittman made an exceptionally generous donation to the IAAF Heritage Collection.

 Pittman, who is one of four international Ambassadors of the IAAF Continental Cup Ostrava 2018, had already agreed to loan a number of items for display at the exhibition which will run for three months until the last day of the Continental Cup on Sunday 9 September.
 These items included her 2003 World Championships gold medal, competition top and number.